Ashok0/EnderalVREssentials/README.md

 * R.A.S.S.
 1. Select Options > Raining and set this option to "Off" if you dislike waterdroplet effects on the camera when it is raining.

-## INI Settings
-Open skyrimprefs.ini (Open MO2 and select Tools > Tool Plugins > INI Editor > skyrimprefs.ini) and REPLACE all text under the [LOD] section with the following lines for higher performance (**OPTIONAL; Will cause visual pop-in issues.
-Only recommended for very low end GPUs**):

-        fLODFadeOutMultObjects=3.0000
-        fLODFadeOutMultItems=2.0000
-        fLODFadeOutMultActors=2.0000

 ## Updating